Kylie Ireland: Other ventures

 From October 2003 to February 2006, Ireland hosted a weekly Internet radio show, Kylie Live on ksexradio.com, about the pornography industry.
 She won the KSEX Radio Listener's Choice Award for "Best Radio Voice" in 2004, and the "Best Insight into the Adult Business" award for 2005.
 In February 2006, Ireland became the host of sex talk show Private Calls, on Friday evenings for Playboy Radio on Sirius Radio.

 In November 2010, Ireland launched a new weekend show on Spice radio called The Jerkbox.
 The show took over where The Friday Night Threeway left off.
 It features guest interviews, segments revolving around the world of sex and porn-related topics.

 Around January 2011, Ireland started a website called Bombed Out LA along with her husband, which uses her love of photography to capture and publish street art in Los Angeles.

 In March 2011, it was discovered after a television interview that Ireland was also street artist DeeKay.

 In January 2013, after leaving Spice radio, Ireland joined the Toadhopnetwork and began The Wednesday Night Threeway, a weekly podcast with Raylene and Derrick Pierce.

 In April 2013, Ireland launched her own weekly podcast channel along with her husband Andy Appleton called Apples & Pairs on SoundCloud.com.

 Personal life

-Ireland got divorced after a ten-year marriage to a man outside of porn.
-They had been married three years prior to the start of her career in pornography, and she stated that the divorce was not due to her career.

-Ireland says that she "dabbled" in recreational drugs, even before entering the adult industry; she tried most drugs, and used crystal meth for a time to stay thin, but her main drug of choice was alcohol.
+Ireland says that she "dabbled" in recreational drug use, even before entering the adult industry; she tried most drugs, and used crystal meth for a time to stay thin, but her main drug of choice was alcohol.
 In 2001, she realized her drinking was becoming a problem.

-As of 2007, Ireland lived in a renovated 1927 10000 sqft warehouse loft in downtown Los Angeles with pornographic director Eli Cross, her boyfriend of six years.
+In 2007, Ireland lived in a renovated 1927 10000 sqft warehouse loft in downtown Los Angeles with pornographic director Eli Cross, her boyfriend of six years.

-In 2010, Ireland and Eli split up and she later married English retired nightclub manager Andy Appleton.
-Following a whirlwind romance, she now lives just outside Los Angeles.